In primary liver cancer the cancer starts in the liver. In secondary liver cancer, the cancer spreads from another part of the body to the liver.

 - Blood tests help to assess the liver function and your general health.

 - Other tests may be done if the above do not clarify the situation.
 For example, a laparoscopy is sometimes done.
-This is a small operation to look inside the tummy (abdomen) with a flexible telescope.
+This is a small operation using a flexible telescope to look inside the tummy (abdomen).

-What are the treatment options for primary liver cancer?
+What are the treatments for primary liver cancer?

 The main treatments used for primary liver cancer are surgery and chemotherapy.
 Other techniques are sometimes used.
 The treatment advised in each case depends on various factors such as: